E-Commerce H-1B Sponsorship Jobs in Georgia

 Get Access To All Jobs

-Job Roles in E-Commerce in Georgia
+H-1B E-Commerce Job Roles in Georgia

-Customer Service & Support153 jobs
+Customer Service & Support21 jobs

-Sales87 jobs
+Sales20 jobs

-Project & Program Management45 jobs
+Project & Program Management17 jobs

-See all 610+ E-Commerce Georgia jobs
+See all 130+ E-Commerce H-1B Jobs in Georgia

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new E-Commerce Georgia roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+E-Commerce H-1B Sponsorship Jobs in Georgia: Frequently Asked Questions

 Which e-commerce companies in Georgia sponsor H-1B visas?

-The Home Depot, headquartered in Atlanta, is one of Georgia's most consistent H-1B sponsors and maintains a large e-commerce and digital technology division.
+The Home Depot, headquartered in Atlanta, is one of Georgia's most consistent H-1B visa sponsors and maintains a large e-commerce and digital technology division.
 NCR Voyix, also Atlanta-based, sponsors H-1B workers across commerce platform and software roles.
 Retailers with significant Georgia operations, including UPS-adjacent logistics technology firms and fintech-adjacent online marketplace companies, also appear regularly in Department of Labor LCA disclosure data.

 Which cities in Georgia have the most e-commerce H-1B sponsorship jobs?